JAPANESE WORDS AND PHRASES

 Geta — Thong-toed shoes with wooden soles set on horizontal risers to protect the feet from wet, muddy or snowy conditions.
 Orion would wear extremely high ones called koma-geta, sometimes 20 centimeters high, squared off and requiring both a special swinging gait and an escort to maneuver.
 Maiko wear ones called okoba with cutaway toes that are about 10 centimeters or so high, in which one can walk unaided.

 Gi — Trousers and wrapped jacket often used in martial arts practice.
 Usually made of heavy white cotton canvas, the belt holding the jacket closed is colored to show the wearer’s rank(s).
 Noriko’s belt is black but embroidered with many colors showing the levels of black rank (dan) she has achieved in her various disciplines.
-Similar to a samue, but samue can be any color and often tie closed at the wrists and ankles.
+Similar to a samue, but samue can be any color and the sleeves and legs often tie closed at the wrists and ankles.

 Gobo — Burdock root.
 A long root vegetable slightly bitter in taste used in soups, stews and salads.